Create and manage task executions in Simulink model

 To create or remove a control signal port for a task, add or remove the task from the Task Manager block by clicking the Add or Delete buttons in the block dialog mask.

-An event notification that triggers the associated event-driven task.
+A message port that triggers the associated event-driven task.
+The

 Channel block or IO Data

-Source block as an entity.
-For more information on entities,
+Source block.
+For more information on messages, see Messages.

 To show a